5 Common Misconceptions about Treating Sprained Ankles

 #5 Avoiding Exercise

-Another misnomer is the idea that you should avoid exercise at all costs when you have a sprained ankle.
-The best way to regain strength after suffering an ankle sprain is through exercise.
-You can start with short walks then build up gradually to other forms of exercise.
+Another misnomer is that you should avoid exercise when you have a sprained ankle.
+On the contrary, exercise is the best way to regain strength after an ankle sprain.

+You can start with short walks and then build up gradually to other forms of exercise.
 Physical workout restores strength and balance while preventing the injured ligaments from weakening.
 This can reduce your risk of suffering another sprain.

 Besides preventing recurrent ankle sprains, physical exercise also promotes stability, making your ankle stronger.